 Derived by calculating the sensible and total loads in each hour.
 For more information see Bruce Harley, CLEAResult “Infiltration Factor Calculations Methodology.doc”.

+As demonstrated in air sealing and insulation research by Navigant, see Navigant (2018).
+ComEd and Nicor Gas Air Sealing and Insulation Research Report.
+Presented to Commonwealth Edison Company and Nicor Gas Company.

 N-factor is used to convert 50-pascal blower door air flows to natural air flows and is dependent on geographic location and # of stories.
 These were developed by applying the LBNL infiltration model (see LBNL paper 21040, Exegisis of Proposed ASHRAE Standard 119: Air Leakage Performance for Detached Single-Family Residential Buildings; Sherman, 1986; page v-vi, Appendix page 7-9) to the reported wind speeds and outdoor temperatures provided by the NRDC 30 year climate normals.
 For more information see Bruce Harley, CLEAResult “Infiltration Factor Calculations Methodology.doc”.